Hugo101/Brynhildr/README.md

 * Frontend: Bootstrap, jQuery

 ## Front End
-Use only bootstrap and jQuery for development
+Use bootstrap and jQuery for development
+Use blueimp's JavaScript-MD5 for frontend encryption: https://github.com/blueimp/JavaScript-MD5

 ## Back End
 Use some extension of Flask for development, includes: